-Losses of the current year may be surrendered by one group company to another group company.
+Losses of the current year may be surrendered by one Cyprus-resident group company to another Cyprus-resident group company.
 Group relief will be given, provided that both companies are members of the same group for the whole tax year.
+A group company that is resident in another EU Member State may also surrender current-year tax losses to a Cyprus-resident company, provided it first exhausts all possibilities available to utilise its tax losses in its country of residence or in the country of any intermediary EU holding company.